AML Symptoms – Common symptoms of Acute Myeloid Leukemia

 - Swollen lymph nodes – This occurs when the leukemia spreads to the lymph nodes.
 This is a rare symptom of AML.

-- Anemia and its related symptoms (lightheadedness, weakness, headache) – Anemia is a condition of the blood, where there are not enough healthy red blood cells to carry oxygen to the body’s tissues.
+- Anemia and its related symptoms (lightheadedness, weakness, headache) – Anemia is a condition of the blood, where there are not enough healthy red blood cells to carry oxygen to the body’s cells and tissues.
 Anemia can lead to a rapid or irregular heartbeat as the heart increases the rate at which it pumps blood to make up for the lack of oxygen in the blood.

 - Abdominal inflammation or swelling – If the leukemia cells build up in the liver and spleen, the result can be inflammation or swelling in the abdominal area, which doctors can detect even though the area is covered by the lower ribs.